MatthewMckee4/MatthewMckee4/README.md

 # About Me:
 I am currently in my 3rd year at Glasgow University studying Computing Science and Mathematics.

-I am a Software Engineer at Sivers Photonics working on an in-house software.<br>
+I am a Software Engineer at Sivers Photonics, working on an in-house software.<br>
-I am a Software Engineer at GDSFactory working on open and closed source software.<br>
+I am a Software Engineer at GDSFactory, working on open and closed source software.<br>
-I am also a Software Engineer at the University of Glasgow for GUSS, working on software helping students across the institution.
+I am a Software Engineer at the University of Glasgow for GUSS, currently not working on a project.

 In my free time I mostly work on Python packages like:
 - GDSR: A Python package that allows easy pythonic and intuitive manipulation of GDSII files